 A variation application is also for use in varying HELP or Financial Supplement PAYG withholdings and in a number of other circumstances.

-Variation requests may be lodged via an electronic form (requiring the installation of form-filling software supplied by the Tax Office), or by physical lodgment on form number Nat 2036 which must be ordered from the Tax Office.
-See Withholding declarations and variations
+Variation requests may be lodged via an electronic form (requiring the installation of form-filling software supplied by the Tax Office), or by physical lodgment on a form obtainable from the Tax Office – see Withholding declarations and variations

 Note: The Tax Office’s deadline for each financial year is 30 April.
 Applications after that date will be applicable to the next financial year commencing on 1 July.